Where To Study

 I know one place that I consider the very best place to study, but first let’s talk about where NOT to study.

-They put a nice desk in your room.
+They put a nice desk in your college dorm.
 You might think “I’ll just use that.”

 Bad plan.
 Use your desk for piling junk.
 That will prevent your from using it to study.